ovito-org/ScoreBasedDenoising/README.md

 ## Parameters

+The modifier can be found under the label "Denoise particle positions" in the OVITO Pro interface.
+The Python modifier class and the module are both called `ScoreBasedDenoising`.

 - "Number of denoising steps" | `steps`: Number of denoising interations taken.
 More iterations require more time.
 You can check the mean displacement per iteration graph to assess convergence.
 - "Nearest neighbor distance" | `scale` : Estimation of the nearest neighbor distance used to scale the coordinates before they are input into the model.
 If this is `None` OVITO will try to estimate the correct nearest neighbor distance.
 - "Crystal structure / material system" | `structure` : Allows you to select one of: "FCC", "BCC", "HCP", or "SiO2", depending on your input structure.
 Note, that an SiO2 structure requires a type named "Si".